KibuchiFred/springbootrocks/README.md

 # The Goal ( - Planning in process)

-Spring boot based Case Management Solution - Purely on DB Layer
+Spring boot and hibernate based Case Management Solution (Purely on DB Layer)

 Later on integrate the solution with Content Mangement Repositories.